 For the past many years I have been a wife, mom, teacher, engineer and quilter.
-My two sons are a joy in my life and while one is in college the younger son will soon be headed off to college too.
-Teaching math brings me joy and presently I teach homeschooled high schoolers AP Statistics, online.
+My two sons are a joy in my life and while one is in college the younger son will soon be headed there too.
+I love teaching and math and I combine these two by teaching homeschooled high schoolers AP Statistics, online.
+I love to travel, to hike to a high peak or to sit and watch the birds fly about.
+Visiting a quilt shop along the way is always fun too.
 My husband is supportive of all these endeavors and encourages my diverse interests.
 And, yes I worked as an engineer for 20 years and hold five patents related to abrasive grinding wheels.
 How does an engineer become a quilter?

-I certainly did not start out as a longarm quilter artist, taking pieced tops and turning them into beautifully quilted tops.
+I certainly did not start out as a longarm quilt artist, taking pieced tops and turning them into beautifully quilted tops.
 Longarm quilting artistry is certainly something that I have fallen in love with.
-I enjoy doing freehand quilting and pantograph patterns.
+I enjoy doing freehand quilting or using technology to turn a quilt into a piece of art.
 There is a time and place for each technique on a quilt, and I enjoy seeing the quilt come to life as the quilting is added.

 In the early ’80s I married into a family of quilters and I admired their quilts.
 A few months later my husband and I purchased our first home in the Clintonville area of Columbus, Ohio.
 Our daily walks took us past a little corner quilt shop.
-The first time I stopped in the owner shared that she was starting an 8 week hand-piecing course, that evening.
+The first time I stopped in the owner shared that she was starting an 8 week quilting course (hand-piecing of course) that evening.
 What luck!
 I signed right up.
 It was during this course in 1983 I caught the quilting bug as I learned to hand-piece and hand-quilt from the lovely shop owner.
-For years I hand pieced and at one point I even built a 10′ long solid-cherry quilting frame to use to hand-quilt my largest tops.
+For years I hand-pieced and at one point I even built a 10′ long solid-cherry quilting frame to use to hand-quilt my largest tops.

-The years passed and sometime in the early ’2000′s I switched from hand-piecing to machine piecing.
+The years passed, we moved to Massachusetts and finally to Delaware where we now live.
+Sometime in the early ’2000′s I switched from hand-piecing to machine piecing.
 I even turned to machine quilting at the kitchen table with a walking-foot attachment on my sewing machine but it always seemed like there was just too much material and not enough sewing space.
 My unfinished quilt tops accumulated and I wondered what I was going to do.
 Should I send the tops to a longarm quilter or should I dive into longarm quilting myself?

-In early 2011 I purchased my Innova and began quilting my UFOs.
-Being someone who enjoys and benefits by learning from others I attended ABM’s Innova training course in St. George, Utah.
+I enjoy learning from others so I attended ABM’s Innova training course in St. George, Utah.
 This three-day intensive training class was amazing!
-But I didn’t stop my training there.
-In July I took additional longarm classes at Quilt Odyssey in Hershey, PA.
-In the past year I also attended the AQS show in Lancaster, PA and the Quilt Expo in Philadelphia, PA looking at quilts, gathering design ideas and chatting with other longarm quilters.
-In addition to quilting many of my UFOs, a dear quilting friend, who was in Stage IV cancer when I obtained my Innova, asked if I could quilt her UFOs for her and her family.
-Her projects kept me quite busy for several months.
+But I didn’t stop there.
+I took additional longarm classes at Quilt Odyssey in Hershey, PA, at an AQS show in Lancaster, PA, the Quilt Expo in Philadelphia, PA, and MQX in New England.
+I continue to visit a few quilt shows every year, looking at quilts, gathering design ideas and chatting with other quilters.